 The L3 Topology Model, defined in the “ietf-l3-unicast-topology” YANG modules of [RFC8346], which augments the Base Network Topology Model

 The Ethernet Topology Model, defined in the “ietf-eth-te-topology” YANG module of [CLIENT-TOPO], which augments the TE Topology Model

+The L3-TE Topology Model, defined in the “ietf-l3-te-topology” YANG modules of [L3-TE-TOPO], which augments the L3 Topology Model

-The Ethernet Topology Model is used to report the access links between the IP routers and the edge ROADMs as well as the inter-domain links between ASBRs, while the L3 Topology Model is used to report the IP network topology (e.g., IP routers and links).
+The Ethernet Topology Model is used to report the Ethernet links between the IP routers and the edge ROADMs as well as the inter-domain links between ASBRs, while the L3 Topology Model is used to report the IP network topology (e.g., IP routers and IP links).

+The L3-TE Topology Model reports the relationship between the IP routers and LTPs provided by the L3 Topology Model and the underlying Ethernet nodes and LTPs provided by the Ethernet Topology Model.

 Inter-domain link Discovery